iraprabhu05/Spotify-Playlist-Analyzer/README.md

-# 🎧 Spotify Playlist Analyzer (spotify-playlist-analyzer-ira.vercel.app/)
+# 🎧 Spotify Playlist Analyzer

 A sleek web app that lets you **analyze your Spotify playlists** and uncover insights about your **music taste**, **top artists**, and **listening patterns**  all wrapped in a stunning UI.
+Link: spotify-playlist-analyzer-ira.vercel.app/
 ---

 ## Features: